olegdevzp/Docs/node.js/junior-backend-nodejs-interview-questions.md

 ### 4. What is `package.json` and what is its purpose?
 **Answer:**
+**Literal Definition:** `package.json` is a manifest file that defines your Node.js project's metadata, dependencies, and scripts.

 `package.json` is a manifest file that contains:
 - Project metadata (name, version, description)
 - Dependencies and devDependencies